tausif1337/rickandmorty-graphql/README.md

 **Key parts:**
 - `AppProvider`: Wraps the app and provides data to all components
 - `useAppContext()`: Hook to access the data from any component
-- Stores: favorites, search text, current page
+- Stores: current page number
-- Provides: functions to update favorites, search, and page
+- Provides: function to update the current page

 **Think of it as:** A shared notebook that everyone in the app can read and write to.